paulina-biocoder/university-code/README.md

 - Pracownia informatyczna

 # ENG: Univeristy code
-Here you can find all of my university work and not only, that I am able to share.
+All my own projects from classes and beyond that I can share.
 Most classes are in polish, so they'll contains polish explenations

 Code in classes: